1.8 C

 1. Data Poisoning: Data poisoning attacks involve manipulating the training data used to develop AI models, leading to biased or incorrect predictions.
 By injecting malicious data into the training set, attackers can compromise the integrity and accuracy of the AI system, resulting in flawed outcomes.

-See also The Critical Role of Validation in Ensuring the Success of AI Projects
+See also The Evolving Role of AI in Data Analytics

 2. Model Stealing: Model stealing attacks involve extracting the underlying algorithms and parameters of an AI model, allowing attackers to replicate the model’s functionality without authorization.
 This can result in intellectual property theft, loss of competitive advantage, and unauthorized use of proprietary algorithms.